By Shea + Raan Parton

 Indigo dye is also known for its one-of-a-kind look, which results from the fact that the pigment oxidizes and develops a unique patina over time — a natural aging process that Max likens to that of a fine wine.
 “Indigo is always in demand.
 Indigo is such a beautiful color and process.
 Denim interests and enthusiasts have kept that alive for a long time.”

-See the results for yourself by customizing your market bag in light or dark indigo.
+See the results for yourself by customizing your market bag in dark indigo.
 And see the photostory below for a look at the indigo-dyeing process that goes into every bag.

 Follow Apolis: Twitter | Instagram | Facebook | Correspondence | RSS Feed